TRINITY ROBOTICS

 • reintroduce a ring that has exited the field (when handed to you by a referee)

-<G11> During the autonomous period, drive team members cannot interact with the robots in any way, directly or indirectly.
-This includes activating anything with the controller or manually triggering sensors. <G12> Teams are responsible for the actions of their robots at all times… this includes during the autonomous period.
-Any violations committed during the autonomous period which affects the outcome of the autonomous bonus will result in it being awarded to the opposing alliance.
+<GG12> During the autonomous period, drive team members cannot interact with the robots in any way, directly or indirectly.
+This includes activating anything with the controller or manually triggering sensors. <GG13> Teams are responsible for the actions of their robots at all times… this includes during the autonomous period.
+Any violations committed during the autonomous period will result in the autonomous bonus being awarded to the opposing alliance.
 If both alliances commit violations during the autonomous period, then no bonus will be awarded.

 Assignment: